 DUE TO COVID-19

-AS OF MARCH 18, 2020 there will be restricted access to the Village Office for the General Public
+AS OF MARCH 18, 2020 there is restricted access to the Village Office for the General Public

-• The Port Williams Community Centre is closed for all programs and bookings.
+• The Port Williams Community Centre has limited bookings due to COVID restictions and sanitization requirements.
 To reschedule, please contact the office at email@example.com or 902-542-4411.
-The Park and all outdoor recreational facilities are closed.
+The Park and all outdoor recreational facilities are open.

 • For emergency service such as a problem with Water or Wastewater contact (902) 670-5231.

 We thank the public for their patience and understanding.

 For more information, detailed instructions on the above and ongoing Village updates please go to: www.portwilliams.com, call 902-542-4411 or go to our facebook page https://www.facebook.com/pg/VillageofPortWilliams

 For additional information and updated advice on novel coronavirus (COVID-19), visit: https://novascotia.ca/coronavirus/

 The residents of Port Williams enjoy life in a thriving and picturesque Village.
 An agricultural community with excellent schools, continuous residential growth, business opportunities, fine recreational facilities, easy access to all amenities, all surrounded by the beauty of Minas Basin tides and dyke lands.
 Its history is rich with the legacy of the Mi'kmaq, Acadians, and Planters.
 Its future is bright with the promise of those who choose to live, work and raise their families here.

 Port Williams is located in Kings County, Nova Scotia, between and to the north, of the towns of Wolfville and Kentville.
 The Village area comprises all the land between the Canard and Cornwallis Rivers, extending approximately two miles east to Starr's Point and two miles west to Tiny Parish Road.